The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Abstract

 \section{Abstract}

-We investigate the classical antiferromagnetic Heisenberg model on the triangular lattice with up to third-nearest neighbor couplings using nematic bond theory.
+We investigate the classical antiferromagnetic Heisenberg model on the triangular lattice with up to third-nearest neighbor exchange couplings using the Nematic Bond Theory.
 This approach allows us to compute the free energy and the neutron scattering static structure factor at finite temperatures.
-We map out the phase diagram with a particular emphasis on finite-temperature phase transitions that break lattice rotational symmetries, spiral spin liquids and the broad specific heat hump that is ubiquitous in the antiferromagnetic 120{\degree} phase.
+We map out the phase diagram with a particular emphasis on finite-temperature phase transitions that break lattice-rotational symmetries, spiral spin liquids and the broad specific heat hump that is ubiquitous in the antiferromagnetic 120{\degree} phase.
+We identify this specific heat hump as signaling the onset of an exponentially increasing correlation length.
+Further, we map out the temperature of the specific heat hump and the transition temperatures of the symmetry-breaking transitions throughout the exchange-coupling space.
+Along the line $J_3 = J_2/2$, the Fourier-transformed exchange coupling exhibits a degenerate ring-like minimum, giving rise to spiral spin liquid behavior at intermediate temperatures.
+We investigate the structure factor of the spiral spin liquid as function of $J_2$ and identify the corresponding low-temperature order, which coincides with the single-$\qv$ spiral states of maximum spin-wave entropy along the degenerate ring.